Immunotherapy Fact of the Day #10:

 Vaccines can help prevent cancers caused by viruses.

 Certain viruses can trigger genetic mutations that lead to cancer.
-The first virus to cause cancer in humans wasn’t identified until the 1960s, when former CRI legends Lloyd J. Old, M.D., and Georg Klein, M.D., D.Sc., helped characterize the link between Epstein-Barr virus (EBV) and certain cancers (nasopharyngeal cancer, certain types of lymphomas, and stomach cancer).
+The first virus to cause cancer in humans wasn’t identified until the 1960s, when Lloyd J. Old, M.D., and Georg Klein, M.D., D.Sc., helped characterize the link between Epstein-Barr virus (EBV) and certain cancers (nasopharyngeal cancer, certain types of lymphomas, and stomach cancer).

-Many other viruses are now known to contribute to cancer in humans, including the human papilloma virus or HPV (associated with cervical cancer and head and neck cancer) and hepatitis B virus or HBV (associated with liver cancer).
+Many other viruses are now known to contribute to cancer in humans, including the human papillomavirus or HPV (associated with cervical cancer and head and neck cancer) and hepatitis B virus or HBV (associated with liver cancer).
 A connection between HIV (human immunodeficiency virus) and Kaposi’s sarcoma was identified by Bijan Safai, M.D., D.Sc., who also aided in HIV’s initial identification.
 Other viruses associated with cancer include human T-lymphotropic virus, hepatitis C (HCV) virus, and Merkel cell polyomavirus.